kazuto-abe/Unit3/Oranchi_delivery.md

         if result:
-            id, username, password, email, registered_at = result print(f"login successful for user with id {id}") self.parent.current = "HomeScreen"
+            id, username, password, email, registered_at = result print(f"login successful for user with id {id}")
+            # it redirects to the home screen once user information are varified.
+            self.parent.current = "HomeScreen"
             LoginScreen.current_user = id
             LoginScreen.current_user_username = username

             return result
         else:
+            # show a message if user is not created yet
             print("User does not exist")

+#class for the bill screen
 class BillScreen(MDScreen):
+    # once a page is redirected from order page, user will see the total price of meal.
+    # this changes according to user's menu inputs
     def on_enter(self, *args):
         self.ids.total_price.text = f"Total price (including tax):  {HomeScreen.sum_price} !"